functorz-tech/momen_doc/data/data_model.md

 ## Permission Management

-Data is the most important asset of a Project, and permission settings can specify different users' access permissions to data, preventing unauthorized access and data leakage, thereby protecting data assets.
+Data is the most important asset of an application, and permission settings can specify different users' access permissions to data, preventing unauthorized access and data leakage, thereby protecting data assets.

 Momen provides a permission management system that combines role-based access control (RBAC) and attribute-based access control (ABAC).
 While ensuring data security, it also allows for flexible and precise permission control.
 For details.